 In this article, we have enlightened the essential aspects of Quality Assurance vs Quality Control which will help you understand both Quality Assurance and Quality Control.

 So, let us begin with the Quality Assurance definition first, which I am going to talk about in the section below.

 Quality Assurance is also known as Quality testing.
 Quality Assurance is a group of activities to assure the organization is offering the best services or products to the customers.
 We determine the quality assurance activities before the production work begins, and we will perform those activities while developing the product.

-[ Related Article: What is QA? - A Complete Guide ]
+[ For More Info: What is QA? ]

 Quality Control is also known as QC, and it identifies the defects.
 Quality Control assures that the techniques, methods, approaches present in the project are working correctly.
 Quality Control activities supervise and check whether the project deliverables satisfy the quality standards.